-If your fundraiser was created to raise money for someone else, you will have the option to add that person as the beneficiary.
-This means they will be able to transfer the funds directly to their own bank account, and you will not need to set up that part of the bank tranfer process.
+If your fundraiser was created to raise money for someone else, you’ll have the option to add that person as the beneficiary.
+This means they will be able to transfer the funds directly to their own bank account.
+Please review each of the sections below to learn more about what’s involved in being the beneficiary.

 Hi, I'm Bethany.
 We’re so glad that you were able to raise funds for someone that you care about, but it is very important to make sure that the person you are adding as the beneficiary is ready and willing to take on the responsibility of bank transfers.